-16.1.11 Resource reservation for co-existence with NR
+16.1.11 Resource reservation

 E-UTRAN may reserve resources in uplink and downlink on a NB-IoT non-anchor carrier to avoid resource overlap with NR when NB-IoT is deployed within an NR carrier.
 The resource reservation signalled to the UE is carrier specific and is for use in unicast transmission.

-For BL UEs or UEs in enhanced coverage, E-UTRAN may reserve resources in uplink and downlink to avoid resource overlap with NR when it is deployed within an NR carrier.
-The resource reservation signalled to the UE is cell specific and is for use in unicast transmission.
+For BL UEs or UEs in enhanced coverage, E-UTRAN may reserve resources in uplink and downlink to avoid resource overlap e.g. with NR when it is deployed within an NR carrier.
+The resource reservation signalled to the UE is cell specific and is for use in unicast transmission in connected mode.